hbctraining/Intro-to-ChIPseq/lessons/03_peak_calling_macs.md

 	$ ls -lh

+Let's first move the log files to the `log` directory:

+	$ mv *.log ../../logs/

-There should be 6 files output to the results directory for each of the 4 samples, so a total of 24 files:
+Now, there should be 6 files output to the results directory for each of the 4 samples, so a total of 24 files:

 * `_peaks.narrowPeak`: BED6+4 format file which contains the peak locations together with peak summit, pvalue and qvalue
 * `_peaks.xls`: a tabular file which contains information about called peaks.
 Additional information includes pileup and fold enrichment